Non-Markovian dynamics in nonstationary Gaussian baths: a hierarchy of pure states approach: Theory

 \subsection{Nonlinear stochastic Schrödinger equation}

-Monte Carlo evaluation of observables using Eq. \eqref{eq: expectation values} can converge slowly when using solutions of the linear equation \eqref{eq: SSE (I)}, especially in the strong coupling regime \cite{Hartmann2017}.
-This issue can be mitigated by applying the Girsanov transformation \cite{Suess2014, Hartmann2017, Disi1998}, which normalizes each stochastic realization when computing observables, thus ensuring equal weight for all realizations and improving sampling efficiency.
+Monte Carlo evaluation of observables using Eq. \eqref{eq: expectation values} can converge slowly when using the solutions of the linear equation \eqref{eq: SSE (I)}, especially in the strong-coupling regime \cite{Hartmann2017}.
+This can be improved with a Girsanov transformation \cite{Suess2014, Hartmann2017, Disi1998}.
+First, the stochastic state's fluctuating norm is absorbed into the sampling measure, so observables are computed from normalized quantum trajectories.
+Second, the sampling is guided toward physically relevant regions where the state is localized \cite{Disi1998}.